 From the Museum windows you can see the remains of the great ramparts of Alfred’s planned town.

-Entirely run by volunteers, Wallingford Museum will celebrate its official 40th Birthday in 2021.
+Entirely run by volunteers, Wallingford Museum celebrated its official birthday in 2021.

 See, do and discover